 The definition of all-inclusive is “including everything or everyone”.

-And while Disneyland does that better than anywhere else I’ve ever been — it mostly possible at Disneyland, but not entirely.
+And while Disneyland does that better than anywhere else I’ve ever been (I mean it’s a place you can all have a great time) — it mostly possible at Disneyland, but not entirely.
 Btw, see my post about taking kids of many ages to Disneyland — they really do try to include everyone!

 So, an all-inclusive trip would include: